 On November 12, 2004, we acquired Advaxis, Inc., a Delaware corporation through the Share Exchange.
 The transaction was accounted for as a recapitalization.
 Accordingly, the historical financial statements of Advaxis are our financial statements for reporting purposes.
-Advaxis, Inc has changed its fiscal year to the year ended October 31st and as a result is providing herein its audited financial statements for the years ended October 31, 2006 and 2007.
+Advaxis, Inc has changed its fiscal year to the year ended October 31st and as a result is providing herein its audited financial statements for the ten months ended October 31, 2004 and for the years ended October 31, 2005 and 2006.

-Although we believe that the net proceeds received by us from the October 17, 2007 private placement will be sufficient to finance our currently planned operations through the third fiscal quarter 2008, they will not be sufficient to meet the full fiscal year 2008 nor our longer-term cash requirements or our cash requirements for the commercialization of any of our existing or future product candidates.
+Although we believe that the net proceeds received by us from the private placement to Cornell will be sufficient to finance our currently planned operations for approximately the next few months, they will not be sufficient to meet our longer-term cash requirements or our cash requirements for the commercialization of any of our existing or future product candidates.
 We will be required to sell equity or debt securities or to enter into other financial arrangements, including relationships with corporate and other partners, in order to raise additional capital.
 Depending upon market conditions, we may not be successful in raising sufficient additional capital for our long-term requirements.
 In such event, our business, prospects, financial condition and results of operations could be materially adversely affected.
-The accompanying financial statements have been prepared assuming the Company will continue as a going concern, The Company has suffered losses that raise substantial doubt about its ability to continue as a going concern, The financial statement do not include any adjustments that might result from the outcome of this uncertainty.